 list 0 (list 1) motion vector: A motion vector associated with a reference index pointing into reference picture list 0 (list 1).

-list 0 (list 1) prediction: Inter prediction of the content of a slice using a reference index pointing into reference picture list 0 (list 1).
+list 0 (list 1) prediction: Inter prediction of the content of a tile group using a reference index pointing into reference picture list 0 (list 1).

 luma: An adjective, represented by the symbol or subscript Y or L, specifying that a sample array or single sample is representing the monochrome signal related to the primary colours.